-First United is affiliated with two denominations — the Presbyterian Church (USA) and the United Church of Christ.
+First United is a church of 700-plus members that is affiliated with two denominations — the Presbyterian Church (USA) and the United Church of Christ.
 Two Oak Park churches, First Presbyterian Church and First Congregational Church, merged in 1975 to form First United Church of Oak Park.
 We follow the polity of both denominations and also have our own unique approach to governance.

 Our lay leadership consists of an elected Council of between 13 and 17 members (including two teenagers) to serve as the church’s governing body.
 Our Board of Deacons nurtures a culture of caring within the church community.
 Read about all of our church committees here.
 First United also has a rich history, which can be found here.